-When starting again the loading of the repository, as it is already known, it will fetch the last known revision (and its corresponding svn revision).
+When starting again the loading of the repository, as it is already know, it will fetch the last known revision (and its corresponding svn revision).

 Svn export at that svn revision on the disk and then compute its hash tree and then the revision hash.

 Compare that revision hash with the one already stored in the db.

 If it matches, it continues to load from that point on.

 If it mismatches, it logs an error message about altered history and stops.

 BUT: The asf mirror in question did not change.